thomaskbrown18/Predicting_Home_Prices/README.md

 ![Imgur](https://i.imgur.com/LTjTwGl.png)

 This was a great start!
-RMSE pretty large at around $150K, but r2 is quite high at over .9.
+RMSE is pretty large at around $150K, but r2 is quite high at over .9.
 Additionally, there's only a $700 dollar difference between the root mean squared error of the train and test data!
 This means that so far, we don't have to worry about over-fitting.
 Right now, our main concern is keeping the r2 high while reducing RMSE.
 <br>Let's now test the following:
 - Do log transformed variables improve the r2?
 - Would a polynomial regression help?